 Capital gains arising from disposals of trading companies in which a trading company has at least a 10% shareholding held for at least one year are in certain circumstances free of corporation tax on chargeable gains.

 10. Tax Incentives

-Tax incentives are available for investment in unquoted trading companies providing income tax relief and capital gains tax relief, and for reliefs in economically disadvantaged areas and for small and medium sized businesses.
+Tax incentives are available for investment in unquoted trading companies providing income tax relief and capital gains tax relief.

 11. Corporation Tax Administration